SentiNet: Detecting Localized Universal Attacks Against Deep Learning Systems

-\textbf{Precise Mask Generation}--- Although Grad-CAM can successfully identify discriminative input regions corresponding to adversarial objects, it may also identify benign salient areas.
+We generate masks with Grad-CAM as shown in \Cref{alg:mask_generation}.
+We start by extracting the mask using Grad-CAM for the input $x$ and prediction $y$.
+As Grad-CAM can identify salient areas for benign classes, the resulting mask may span over both benign and malicious regions.
 An illustrative example is in \Cref{fig:precise_mask}, where the Grad-CAM generated heatmap for a facial recognition network covers both a trojan trigger patch but also the original face.
-To improve the accuracy of the mask, we query the model for additional predictions on selected regions of the input image.
-Then, for each prediction, we use Grad-CAM to extract a mask for the input area most relevant for the prediction.
-Finally, we combine these additional masks to refine the mask of the initial prediction $y$.

-Once we derive a list of possible classes present in the picture, we carve out the regions of $x$ more relevant for each predicted class.
-For simplicity, in this section, we assume that each input can contain only one malicious object.
-We show how to generalize this approach to multiple malicious inputs in \Cref{sec:adaptive_attacks}. \Cref{alg:mask_generation} shows the procedure to extract input regions from $x$.

-We start by extracting the mask using Grad-CAM for the input $x$ and prediction $y$.
-We also extract a mask for each proposed class $y_{p}$.
-Performing Grad-CAM on the other proposed classes allows us to locate the important regions of the image besides the adversarial attack.
-Additionally, because the adversarial region is often negatively correlated with the non-targeted classes, the heatmap actively avoids highlighting the adversarial regions of the image.
-We can use these heatmaps to generate secondary masks to improve our original mask by subtracting regions where the masks overlap.
-This results in masks that highlight only the localized attack and not the other salient regions in the image.
-In \Cref{fig:precise_mask}, we can see this approach applied to generate a more precise mask containing mostly the adversarial region only.
+To improve the accuracy of the mask, we also extract a mask for each proposed class $y_{p}$.
+Then, we use these additional heatmaps to generate secondary masks to improve the original mask for the prediction $y$ by subtracting common regions.
+This results in a set of masks that highlight only the localized attack and not the other salient regions in the image.